Title: Astronomy Professor Emeritus, Retired Scientist

 Dr. William Grant Tifft, Astronomy Professor Emeritus at the University of Arizona, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in astronomy.

 Drawn to the wonder and beauty of the nighttime sky, Dr. Tifft knew he would be a scientist since his youth.
-Settling on a career in astronomy, he went on to receive a Bachelor of Arts from Harvard College in 1954, as well as a Doctor of Philosophy from the California Institute of Technology in 1958.
+Settling on a career in astronomy, he went on to receive a Bachelor of Arts from Harvard College in 1954, graduating in the top 10 percent of his class allowing him to join Phi Beta Kappa.
+In 1958, he obtained a Doctor of Philosophy from the California Institute of Technology.
 That same year, Dr. Tifft commenced his career as a postdoctoral fellowship with the Australian National University in Canberra, Australia, lasting until 1960.
 The following year, he became a research associate with Vanderbilt University in Nashville, Tennessee before serving as an astronomer with Lowell Observatory in Flagstaff, Arizona from 1961 to 1964.

 Pivoting to a career within the realm of education, Dr. Tifft joined the University of Arizona in 1964.
 For nine years, he excelled as an associate professor of astronomy before being promoted to a full professor of astronomy in 1973.
 After a tenure of more than 40 years at the institution, Dr. Tifft attained emeritus status in 2002.
-Likewise, since 2000, he has been a principal scientist with the Scientific Association of the Study of Time in Physics and Cosmology.
-Despite his retirement, Dr. Tifft remains active as a fellow of the American Astronomical Society and member of the International Astronomical Union and Phi Beta Kappa.
+Despite his retirement, Dr. Tifft remains active as a fellow of the American Astronomical Society and a member of the International Astronomical Union and Phi Beta Kappa.
 A trustee of the William G. and Janet A. Tifft Revocable Trust, he became the founder of the small Heritage Fund for Arts and Sciences in 2016.

 Looking back on his illustrious career, one of Dr. Tifft’s greatest achievements is his discovery of redshift quantization and correlations relating to it, including variability in quantum steps.
 He was the first astronomer to detect voids in the mapping of large-scale supercluster structure and he conducted investigations on three-dimensional time in cosmology and particle physics, leading him to develop a new alternate quantum temporal cosmology.
 Dr. Tifft recalls his apt for research dates back to his time as a National Science Foundation predoctoral and postdoctoral fellow in the 1950s.
 He attributes his career success to his unwavering drive from childhood to carefully observe and understand what our universe, space and time really means.